Classic cabbage rolls are an easy and comforting meal. They are also a super simple dish to freeze and have ready for meals later in the winter.

-Use a filling of your choice but mine generally include:
+Use a filling of your choice but my cabbage rolls generally include:

 - raw ground meats (a combination of Italian Sausage and chicken is nice, plain ground beef, regular sausage, veal, ground turkey, etc. all work)

-- cooked brown rice
+- cooked rice (brown or white)

 - sauteed veggies (usually I start with basics of onion, celery, garlic, and green pepper but often add carrots and sometimes peas)